-During the six months ended June 30, 2019, the Company reported a net loss of \$650,536 or \$0.01 per share compared to a loss of \$908,381 or \$0.01 per share for the six months ended June 30, 2018.
-The most significant expenses of variance to prior periods are as follows:
+During the year ended December 31, 2019, the Company reported a net loss of \$1,614,323 or \$0.01 per share compared to a loss of \$1,619,818 or \$0.02 per share for the year ended December 31, 2018.
+The most significant expenses of variance to the prior year are as follows:

-Depreciation of \$72,212 (2018 - \$7,903)
+Depreciation of \$144,960 (2018 - \$15,807)

-The increase in depreciation during the six months ended June 30, 2019 is the result of the adoption of the new IFRS 16 accounting standard, which resulted in a transition adjustment of \$525,191 capitalized to property and equipment related to the right-of-use asset in the office rental lease.
+The increase in depreciation during the year ended December 31, 2019 is the result of the adoption of the new IFRS 16 accounting standard, which resulted in a transition adjustment of \$525,191 capitalized to property and equipment related to the right-of-use asset in the office rental lease on January 1, 2019.
 Whereas the office rent was previously recorded under administrative and office expense on the Company's financial statements, the cost associated with the office rent is now shown as depreciation of the right-of-use asset.
+Due to this adoption of IFRS 16, the administration and office expense has also decreased as rent expense was included within that line item in 2018.